 Yes, you can practice.
 There is something called a "practice session" available.
 It has several questions and you can do as many sessions as you wish.

-These questions aren't recorded.
+These questions aren't saved, so the Admissions Committee won't see them.
 You can replay them to see how you did, and also check the sound and image.

 The difficulty level of the INSEAD video interview